PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 ### Game Language:

 If set to a language, the program will attempt to read the name of each Pokémon you encounter and log it.

+If you are playing in an Asian language (Japanese, Korean, Chinese), set your video resolution to 1080p or higher.
+These languages are difficult to accurately read with text recognition at low resolutions.

 ### Mark Offset: